Safe prescribing and evidence-based treatment methods save lives.

 - Explain the importance and benefit of having naloxone (Narcan®) available for overdose prevention.

-- Provide information on treatment options to patients misusing or using opioids.
+- Provide information on treatment options to patients suspected of misusing opioids.

 MATx by SAMHSA

-MATx is a free app developed by the Substance Abuse and Mental Health Services Administration to improve access to medication-assisted treatment (MAT) for opioid use disorder.
+MATx is a free app developed by SAMHSA to improve access to medication-assisted treatment (MAT) for opioid use disorder.
 It is for practitioners who currently provide MAT, as well as those who plan to do so in the future.
 Download it now.

 HIPPA and the Opioid Crisis